Musyoki-Gerald/pharmacy-management-system/README.md

 • To improve the maintenance and manipulation of drugs and make information accessible.
 The pharmacy management system will minimize time and resources by maintaining the details of the drug system so that the data can be used as quickly as possible.
-While the resources which are minimized are workforce, money, papers, etc.
+The resources that are minimized are the workforce, money, papers, etc.
 The system is user-friendly and will help the pharmacist.
 This system will provide more accurate details about drugs and the patient.
 • The system permits the user to enter a producing and ending date for a selected product